 Health and social care assessments

-A range of support is available.
+There is different types of support available.
 For example, you might need help with cleaning, or you may find it useful if you had a bath rail fitted.
 You may be entitled to financial help to maintain your own home.
 To find out what sort of help you could get, the local trust will assess your health and social care needs.
 It is important to tell the health and social care trust what will make your everyday life easier.

 You may also be entitled to 'direct payments'.
 These are trust payments available for anyone who has been assessed as needing social care, and who would like to buy services instead of receiving the trust's services.
-For example, direct payments could be used to pay a home help.
+Direct payments could be used to pay a home help.

 Nominating a helper to collect benefits or a pension